ulejm/Sustainability_V3/README.md

 The backend is running on Google firebase with node.js development: https://console.firebase.google.com/u/0/
 The functions can be viewed and changed via google cloud platform: https://console.cloud.google.com/getting-started

+To access those you'll need to get access to the connected google account.

 ### Data Export
 Download the credetials file from google firebase and then export the data with following command:`firestore-export --accountCredentials path/to/credentials/file --backupFile path/to/empty/text/file --prettyPrint`